Armandelis/lt-task/README.md

 2. Run `docker compose up`in the project root, keep it running in a seperate window.
 3. You need to enter the 'laravel' container by using the command `docker exec -ti lt-task-laravel-1 bash` ( the name of the container may be slightly different ) while being in project root.
 While inside run `composer install`.
 4. Focus on the open window with the  `docker compose up` running and shut it down with the ctrl + C key combination.
-5. Run `./vendor/bin/sail up`in the project root.
+5. Run `./vendor/bin/sail down --rmi all -v` in the project root.
+6. Run `./vendor/bin/sail up` in the project root.
-6. Once again you need to enter the 'laravel' container as in the 3rd step.
+7. Once again you need to enter the 'laravel' container as in the 3rd step.
 While inside run `php artisan migrate`.

 Routes:
 1. Route http://localhost/api/numberStack/push